 20. Swarm Robots

 Swarm robots, one of the fascinating types of robots, work together in a coordinated and decentralized manner to achieve a common goal.
-Swarm robots are characterized by their ability to communicate, cooperate, and adapt as a group.
+These robots are characterized by their ability to communicate, cooperate, and adapt as a group.
 The best part is if one robot fails or is removed from the swarm, the others can continue the mission without disruption.
 For example, Kilobots are small, simple robots that can be programmed to work together in swarms.
 They are often used for research purposes, such as studying how swarms of insects behave.

 21. Nano Robots

 Nanorobots are miniature robots designed to operate at the nanoscale.
 For instance, they could be used to deliver drugs to specific cells in the body, to repair damaged tissue, or to fight cancer cells.
 They are still in the early stages of development, having the potential to transform a wide range of industries, including medicine, manufacturing, and energy.
+Research on ai in robotics is expected to accelerate its safe and precise applications.

 22. Robotic Prosthetics